utah-cs3550-fa25/assignments/hw2.md

 On the profile page, make the user logo appear to the right of the page title / metadata.
 Make it `5rem` wide and tall, and align it to the right of the main content area.
+Keep a `1rem` gap in between.

 Phase 5: Responsive layout